 Every other year since 2005, the ABA has released its Private Target Mergers and Acquisitions Deal Point Studies.
 The ABA studies examine purchase agreements of publicly available transactions involving private companies.
-These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the median transaction value within the 2019 study was \$145 million.
+These transactions range in size but are generally considered as within the "middle market" for M&A transactions; the transaction values of the 108 deals within the 2023 study ranged from \$30 to \$750 million.

-The last six ABA studies illustrate that express non-reliance provisions are increasingly common, tripling in prevalence during that period, and, as of the 2017 study, are the majority approach.
+The last seven ABA studies illustrate that express non-reliance provisions are increasingly common, tripling in prevalence during that period, and, as of the 2017 study, are the majority approach.

-The 2019 ABA study published findings on fraud carve-outs in non-reliance provisions, for the most recent three studies, showing a steady and pronounced increase in these carve-outs since 2015.
+The last five ABA studies published findings on fraud carve-outs in non-reliance provisions, for the most recent four studies, showing a steady and pronounced increase in these carve-outs from 2015, though falling off somewhat since 2019.

-The 2019 ABA study also looked at NOR provisions and found that 64% of the reported transactions included NOR provisions.
-Sixty % of those NOR provisions included an express fraud carve-out.
+The 2019, 2021 and 2023 ABA studies also looked at "no other representations" (NOR) provisions and found that 64%, 80% and 81% respectively, of the reported transactions included NOR provisions.
+Fraud carve-outs to these provisions seem less common than in the case of non-reliance provisions: 60%, 37%, and 25%, respectively, of NOR provisions included an express fraud carve-out.
+The charts below show these trends.